dragos-gruia/computational_modelling_of_behaviour_in_stroke/README.md

 `bash pip install -r docs/requirements.txt`

+3.  **Data Download**

+The data can be made available on reasonable request and upon institutional regulatory approval.
+For more information email [dragos-cristian.gruia19\@imperial.ac.uk](mailto:dragos-cristian.gruia19@imperial.ac.uk){.email}

 ## Running the Analyses

 1.  **Data Preparation:** Ensure that all required datasets are placed in the data/ directory.